How to choose tonic water for gin & tonic?

 “A gin and tonic is made with one part gin to three parts tonic water, so the latter plays a big role in the taste.
 Neither ingredient should be belittled, of course, as they complement each other”.

-First, identify the style of your own favourite gin, and the dominant flavours in it.
+First, identify the style of your own favorite gin, and the dominant flavors in it.

 Origins of the gin and tonic

 The gin and tonic originated in the nineteenth century in India, in the days of the British Empire.
 British army officers stationed in India were allowed a specific daily amount of gin, as well as a portion of quinine water to prevent malaria.